Polemics

 • Do you believe someone who has been acquitted, but then subsequently admitted his crime, should have all rights to employment and other various services and privileges in society that would otherwise be denied someone with a criminal record?

 • Defenders of DJ claim its finality aspect maintains respect for the judicial system which would otherwise be tarnished when consecutive criminal prosecution might bring alternate results.
-With regards to the R v Carroll case do you believe the general public’s respect for the judicial process has been enhanced or detracted because of the law of Double Jeopardy?
+With regards to the R v Carroll case do you believe the general public’s respect for the judicial process has been enhanced or detracted because of the law of Double jeopardy?

 • Despite whatever virtues there may be in the law of DJ, the fact of the matter is that for the last 800 years some criminals have been, because of this legal technicality, metaphorically and literally getting away with murder.
 Does it bother you that this may continue for the next 800 years?